-Have I mentioned this?
 I’m going to try the raw food thing for a month!
 That completely immersive and beautiful dinner we had at Pure Food & Wine back in September left a pretty serious impression on me.
-It was so innovative, colourful, satisfying and, most importantly, life-giving.
-I didn’t feel like a half-drunk, belly-aching, lumbering bear clambering around in the streets afterward.
+It was so innovative, colourful, satisfying and, most importantly, energizing and inspiring.
 Sometimes destination restaurant experiences have that sleepy after-effect, but not this time.
-We had three courses, cocktails, the whole bit, and just bounced right outta there afterward without missing ANY sort of beat.
+We had three courses, cocktails, the whole bit, and just bounced right outta there afterward.
 I’m pretty sure I observed out loud at least 7 times how awesome and vibrant I felt.

-I’m not a stranger to raw foods or anything, but I wanted to give the lifestyle a very sincere effort for a lot of reasons.
-I feel like my creative nature might need a slight kick in the pants–just been in steady resting mode with foods and preparation methods lately.
-Certain constraints seem to reveal a whole new world more often than not–i.e. travel, changing careers, using twitter as a communication medium IN GENERAL etc. You can lose those everyday crutches and gain a new set of tools/capabilities once you decide that the lead-up actions are worthwhile.
+I’m not a stranger to raw foods or anything, but I wanted to give the lifestyle a little go.
+Certain parameters seem to reveal a whole new world creatively.
+You can lose those everyday crutches and gain a new set of tools/capabilities once you decide that the lead-up actions are worthwhile.
 Any shred of personal growth is so valuable to me, so yep, I dug out the dehydrator and bought myself some lucuma.

 So yeah!
 Gonna try it all out, learn a few things, make some stuff.
 Just living and working with a bit more intention is all.
 This little snack came to me while I was flipping through Sarma’s amazing book.
 She has a version with jicama for the rice portion, which sounds really fresh and lovely.
 We have celery root everywhere and I love its lightly sweet, fresh, creamy celery-ish taste.
-I thought it would be mind-blowing all rice-d up in an autumnal nori roll (or sushi if you aren’t gonna be all crazy concerned about cuisine terminology usage) situation with some dressed carrots, dill and dijon.
-The combination was pretty solid–nice and crunchy, bit of chew from the nori and zing from the mustard.
-My dad grew some mighty fine carrots in his garden this year–so sweet and flavourful.
+I thought it would be mind-blowing all rice-d up in an autumnal nori roll situation with some dressed carrots, dill and dijon.
+The combination was delicious–nice and crunchy, bit of chew from the nori and zing from the mustard.
+My dad grew some incredible carrots in his garden this year–so sweet and flavourful.
 The dill is vibrant and green out there too, despite negative temperatures at night.
 Thankfully, it all just grows and goes together.
 Nature, seriously!

-See you next week with some more raw goodies, loves! xoxo
+See you next week with some more raw goodies! xoxo

 celery root rice ingredients: